andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/democracy/proposal-architecture-moral-system-boa/README.md

 * The skills belonging to the profession should be mastered.
 This is also acquiring knowledge: Tacit knowledge.
 * Developing situational awareness.
-Recognizing patterns in situations that might indicate a thread or illegal behavior.
+Recognizing patterns in situations that might indicate a threat or illegal behavior.
 * Mastering the skill to choose the appropriate technique in the right
   situation: Using physical force or talking someone to calm down for example.